Bike Tour in Scotland Fort William to Inverness

 A five centre self-guided bike tour from Fort William to Inverness in the Highlands of Scotland.
-5 nights bed and breakfast in (en-suite wherever possible) guesthouse accommodation, 4 days biking, hire of a front suspention bike would be extra.
+Five nights bed and breakfast in en-suite (wherever possible) guesthouse accommodation, and four days biking.
+Hire of a front suspension bike would be extra.
 Includes: luggage transfers, route guide book and maps.
 PLEASE NOTE: The only meal included in the tour price is breakfast.

 START of TOUR: Fort William in the Highlands of Scotland.

 ARRIVAL DAY: At Fort William.
 Your 1st night’s accommodation is in the busy fishing port of Fort William.
 If renting, you will be fitted out with your bike.
 There are many places to eat in the town centre from fish and chip shops to luxury restaurants.
 Overnight: Fort William, Scotland.

-DAY TWO: Bike from Fort William to Laggan.
-Distance approx. 23 miles (37km).
-After breakfast you would begin the ride out of Fort William with a nice easy start.
+DAY ONE: Bike from Fort William to Laggan.
+Distance approx. 23 miles (37 km).
+After breakfast you will begin the ride out of Fort William with a nice easy start.
 The Caledonian Canal path is a traffic-free cycleway that allows you the freedom to look around and admire the stunning views as you go.
-This area of outstanding natural beauty is a real joy with Mountains, Lochs, and Rivers, keep an eye out for the wildlife too.
+This area of outstanding natural beauty is a real joy with mountains, lochs, and rivers.
+Keep an eye out for the wildlife too.
 A gravel forest track follows the full length of Loch Lochy to your next overnight stop at Laggan.
-You can choose eat at the guesthouse or there are two restaurants close by (meals not included).
-Overnight Laggan, Scotland.
+You can choose to eat at the guesthouse or there are two restaurants close by.
+Overnight: Laggan, Scotland.

-DAY THREE: Bike from Laggan to Invermoriston.
-Distance approx. 19 miles (30km).
-After a flat start along the canal the route becomes quite hilly around Invergarry, this gives you some excellent views of the castle and Loch Oich.
+DAY TWO: Bike from Laggan to Invermoriston.
+Distance approx. 19 miles (30 km).
+After a flat start along the canal the route becomes quite hilly around Invergarry, providing you some excellent views of the castle and Loch Oich.
 About halfway on today’s ride is the very popular tourist town of Fort Augustus.
-Well worth spending some time here with many things to see and opportunities for refreshments or lunch.
-With an extra circular ride through Auchterawe forest there is an historic hill fort giving superb panoramic views.
-A fairly easy section takes you along a forest trail that overlooks Loch Ness to your destination for today Invermorrison, with a choice of hotels for an evening meal (not included).
-Overnight Invermoriston, Scotland.
+It is well worth spending some time here with many things to see and opportunities for refreshments or lunch.
+An extra circular ride through Auchterawe forest brings you to an historic hill fort, providing superb panoramic views.
+A fairly easy section takes you along a forest trail that overlooks Loch Ness to your destination for today, Invermoriston, where there is a choice of hotels for an evening meal.
+Overnight: Invermoriston, Scotland.

-DAY FOUR: Bike from Invermoriston to Drumnadrochit.
-Distance approx. 12 miles (19km).
+DAY THREE: Bike from Invermoriston to Drumnadrochit.
+Distance approx. 12 miles (19 km).
 This very short but challenging ride today has some serious climbing to do but your efforts are rewarded by the spectacular views you will encounter.
-A forest track zigzags up to 900 feet the highest point of the route before a tricky decent, as with the climbing you could always walk!
-The approach to "Drum" as it is known locally, the route becomes much easier now so you can admire the views over Loch Ness and look out for that monster.
-There are traditional pubs or hotels here to obtain an evening meal (not included).
-Overnight Drumnadrochit, Scotland.
+A forest track zigzags up to 900 feet, the highest point of the route followed by a tricky decent.
+As with the climbing you could always walk!
+As you approach "Drum" as it is known locally, the route becomes much easier and you can admire the views over Loch Ness (look out for that monster!).
+There are traditional pubs or hotels here to obtain an evening meal.
+Overnight: Drumnadrochit, Scotland.

 FINAL DAY: Departure from Inverness.
 The tour finishes after breakfast.